-To expand your access to this innovative portfolio of lens enhancements, new and improved TechShield Anti-Reflective (AR) Coatings are now available through a continually growing list of labs, with even more labs to follow soon.
+To expand your access to this innovative portfolio of lens enhancements, TechShield Anti-Reflective (AR) Coatings are now available through a continually growing list of labs, with even more to follow soon.

-On May 13, 2020, TechShield Anti-Reflective (AR) Coatings introduced a line of new and improved AR coatings that now provide even better scratch resistance, smudge resistance, and cleanability with ISO-certified anti-bacterial lens surface protection.
+On May 13, 2020, the TechShield Anti-Reflective (AR) Coatings portfolio was enhanced to provide even better scratch resistance, smudge resistance, and cleanability.

 As hundreds of thousands of bargain hunters wreak havoc on malls and outlets across America this Black Friday, savvy online shoppers will be avoiding chaos and potential bodily harm by waiting until Cyber Monday to score their holiday deals.